grow/grow/content/docs/markdown-extensions.md

 [TOC]

-The Grow SDK uses the [Python-Markdown](https://github.com/waylan/Python-Markdown) package for its Markdown implementation.
+Grow uses the [Python-Markdown](https://github.com/waylan/Python-Markdown) package for its Markdown implementation.
 You can see [John Gruber's Syntax Documentation](http://daringfireball.net/projects/markdown/syntax) to learn about Markdown's default syntax rules.

 ## Default extensions